shihankanungo/shihankanungo.github.io/courses.md

 <br>

-I have undertaken advanced coursework at Euler Circle[^1] (2019--_now_) and at San José State University[^2] (SJSU, 2023--_now_) which have significantly enriched both the breadth of my expertise and the depth of my understanding.
+During my high school years I have undertaken advanced coursework at Euler Circle[^1] (2019--_now_) and at San José State University[^2] (SJSU, 2023--_now_) which have significantly enriched both the breadth of my expertise and the depth of my understanding.
 Or, as von Neumann would put it, they have simply helped me get used to some of mathematics.
 <br>

 [^1]: Euler Circle, run by Dr. Simon Rubinstein-Salzedo, offers college-level mathematics classes, each 10 weeks long, with weekly problem sets to help gain familiarity with new material.
 At the end of the class we write an expository paper on a topic related to the class material.